+Level National 5

 Entry Requirement S4 → S5 An interest in the development of practical skills from an industry (skills for work perspective).
 Desire to learn practical skills that can be applied to restaurant standard presentation.

 Entry Requirement S5 → S6 As above

-Province in Parts National Higher Health & Food Technology Progression Route Careers: Hospitality industry, event management, food technologist, advertising, retail, environmental health, trading standards, food product testing, food science, teaching, and lecturing.
+Progression Route Higher Health & Food Technology Careers: Hospitality industry, event management, food technologist, advertising, retail, environmental health, trading standards, food product testing, food science, teaching and lecturing. -- ------------------- --

-Course Format Unit 1: Cookery Skills, Techniques & Processes Unit 2: Understanding & Using Ingredients Unit 3: Organisational Skills for Cookery --- --
+Course Format Unit 1: Cookery Skills, Techniques & Processes Unit 2: Understanding & Using Ingredients Unit 3: Organisational Skills for Cookery --------------- --

 This is an exciting but demanding practical course that enables learners to develop precise practical skills and knowledge whilst supporting personal and social development that prepares learners for further training and employment in a wide range of careers.
 The course contains a significant amount of practical cookery supported by related theory that builds essential knowledge and understanding.